quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company runs an on-premises application on a Kubernetes cluster.
+### A company runs an on-premises application on a Kubernetes cluster.
 The company recently added millions of new customers.
+The company's
-The company's existing on-premises infrastructure is unable to handle the large number of new customers.
+existing on-premises infrastructure is unable to handle the large number of new customers.
 The company needs to migrate the on-premises application to the AWS Cloud.